FSA in Scotland

 Consumer Focus Scotland believe that this scheme will help drive up hygiene standards, people will be able to make informed choices and therefore be able to eat out in confidence.
 The scheme will also benefit consumers by ensuring that a very high proportion of businesses continue to comply with the law.

 How many food businesses are taking part?

-Currently, about 40,000 establishments are taking part in the scheme in Scotland.
+Almost 45,000 establishments are taking part in the scheme in Scotland.
 Food outlets have been asked to display certificates prominently on the door or window of their premises, showing how well they did in their last hygiene inspection.
 These numbers are set to increase as more local authorities start up their schemes.